 METHOD:

-When butter is soft, spread the butter over a sheet of parchment or foil to a half-inch thickness.
-Drizzle evenly with the vinegar or lemon juice, then scatter evenly with the shallots, and salt and pepper.
+Place the softened butter on a sheet of parchment or foil and spread it out to about ½-inch thickness.
+Drizzle evenly with vinegar or lemon juice, then sprinkle with shallots, salt, and pepper.

 YIELD: 1/2 cup